Undergraduate Regulations and Procedures

 A nonrefundable fee is charged for administering each equivalency exam.
 Because students may take a course equivalency exam only once for each course, those failing a course equivalency examination must enroll in and complete the course to receive credit.
 Students submit their applications to the chair of the academic department offering the course.

-Areas of Concentration and Minor Courses of Study
+Minor Courses of Study

 The student becomes subject to the requirements of the minor as stated in the catalog in effect at the time of matriculation or the current catalog in effect at the time the minor is declared.
 The department/program chair responsible for a particular minor determines how students fulfill deficits in credits for a minor and certifies that students are qualified to receive the minor.

-Areas of concentration and minor courses of study are posted on the student’s academic transcript at the time the student graduates with a baccalaureate degree.
+Minor courses of study are posted on the student’s academic transcript at the time the student graduates with a baccalaureate degree.

 Change of Degree Program